roehampton/module-content/software-development-1/week-02/seminar/README.md

        <variable> = srt(input(<prompt>))

 Here, we have used casting from an integer number into a string.
 That way, we ensure that whatever we are given by the user can be stored in our variable as a string type.
 We can then write a program that takes the first, middle and last names and displays the initials.
-By adding the extra casting into string, we ensure that any name, even the controversial X Æ A-12 (Grime's kid).
+By adding the extra casting into string, we ensure that any name, even the controversial X Æ A-12 (the name of Grimes's kid), can be read.

     # Read the user’s name
     first = str(input("Enter your first name: "))